AdobeDocs/campaign.en/help/v8/dev/datamodel-best-practices.md

 You can declare the "deleteStatus" attribute in a schema.
 It is more efficient to mark the record as deleted, then postpone the deletion in the cleanup task.

-[!DNL :speech_balloon:] As a Managed Cloud Services user, reach out to the Adobe consultants or technical administrators to learn more about retention or if you need to set retention for custom tables.
+:speech_balloon: As a Managed Cloud Services user, reach out to the Adobe consultants or technical administrators to learn more about retention or if you need to set retention for custom tables.

 ## Performance {#performance}